 This course examines the financial decisions that impact management and corporate financial officers.
 It is also an introduction to financial theory, principles and terminology.
-Prerequisites: MAN 2021 Lecture Hours: 40.0; Lab Hours: 00.0
+Prerequisites: MAN 2021, FIN 1103 Lecture Hours: 40 Lab Hours: 0

-FIN3501 - Investments
+FIN3501 - Investments 4.0 Quarter Credits

 This course is a study of securities and securities markets; analysis of various categories of corporate securities, public securities, and other investments; types of risks and taxes that affect investment policy timing, selection and investment values.
-Prerequisites: None.
-Lecture Hours: 40.0; Lab Hours: 00.0
+Prerequisites: ACG 3123 or FIN 3005 Lecture Hours: 40 Lab Hours: 0